Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Entropy Production in Conformal Expansion

 The quantum dynamics that we will discuss are dictated by emergent non-relativistic scale and conformal symmetries \cite{Hagen72, Niederer72, Henkel94} near a critical point with dynamical critical exponent $z=2$.
-Examples of such a critical point are strongly interacting electrons near Lifshitz transitions driven by external pressures \cite{Lifshitz60}, or high dimensional atomic gases with short-ranged s-wave interactions at a Feshbach resonance \cite{Sachdev}.
+Many-body systems related to such a quantum critical point can be strongly interacting electrons near Lifshitz transitions driven by external pressures \cite{Lifshitz60}, or scale invariant quantum gases, both in the presence and absence of harmonic trapping potentials.
+Some primary examples of such quantum gases are three-dimensional atomic gases with short-ranged s-wave interactions at a Feshbach resonance \cite{Chin10, Sachdev}, or strongly interacting quantum gases in one dimension \cite{Minguzzi05, Kheruntsyan,TG19}.

-Generally, quantum critical points with emergent Galliean invariance exhibit $SO(2,1)$ conformal symmetry \cite{Rosch97, Castin04, Castin06, Nishida07, Gritsev10}, in addition to the usual scale symmetries.
-One of the remarkable dynamic consequences of conformal symmetry is the absence of the bulk viscosity in the hydrodynamics of systems in their normal state \cite{Wingate06,Son07,Taylor12}, although the shear viscosity remains finite \cite{Thomas11, Enss11, Drut12, Thomas14}.
+Generally, quantum critical points with emergent Galilean invariance exhibit $SO(2,1)$ conformal symmetry \cite{Rosch97, Castin04, Castin06, Nishida07, Gritsev10}, in addition to the usual scale symmetries.
+One remarkable consequence of conformal symmetry is the absence of the bulk viscosity in the hydrodynamics of systems in their normal state \cite{Wingate06,Son07,Taylor12}, although the shear viscosity remains finite \cite{Thomas11, Enss11, Thomas14}.
 Recently, the vanishing bulk viscosity has been further explicitly related to the emergence of strongly interacting conformal tower states, and consequential density matrix dynamics \cite{Maki19}.
 Indeed, another distinct feature of the general SO(2,1) conformal dynamics is that the density matrix will maintain the same amount of information during expansion.
-A conformal quantum fluid can therefore undergo a free expansion into the vacuum with both energy and entropy conserved.
-This is in stark contrast with the free expansion of a classical thermal gas into a vacuum, where the entropy always increases.
+A conformal quantum fluid can therefore undergo a free expansion into the vacuum with both energy and entropy conserved; in stark contrast with the free expansion of a classical thermal gas into a vacuum, where the entropy always increases.

+To facilitate this discussion, we consider a resonantly interacting Fermi gas initially confined in a three dimensional harmonic trap of frequency, $\omega_0$, and at thermal equilibrium with temperature, $T_0$.
+Since the gas is in thermal equilibrium, the initial density matrix is a mixed state that is governed by the Boltzmann distribution.
+In the position representation the initial $N$-body density matrix can be written as:

+where the subscript denotes the density matrix is of the equilibrium form.
+The Hamiltonian describing the system initially is given by: $H_s + \omega_0^2 C$, where we define the scale invariant Hamiltonian for the system, $H_s$, in the absence of the harmonic trapping potential, $C$.
+In our case, the scale invariant Hamiltonian, $H_s$, and trapping potential, $C$, are given by:

+where $\psi^{(\dagger)}({\bf r})$ is the second quantized annihilation (creation) operator, and $V_s({\bf r-r'})$ is a scale invariant two-body potential.
+An example of such a potential is a short ranged isotropic interaction with infinite s-wave scattering length, $a_s = \infty$.
+We have also suppressed the spin indices as they do not play a major role in our discussions.